OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/installation.rst

   rm -rf source/tmp/*

+  .. todo: use console oe:cache:clear instead

 **4. After twig engine installation**

 The twig engine is installed and you should be possible to access administration panel.
 The next step would be to install a twig theme for the frontend of your shop, for more information please read :doc:`Twig theme installation documentation </development/modules_components_themes/theme/twig/installation>`.

+.. todo: APEX theme is delivered with oxid 7, not the twig theme

 **Troubleshooting**